 Class Attendance Percentages

-Please find below our attendance percentages for week commencing 9th March 2020.
+Below are our attendance percentages for week commencing 14th June 2021.

 Please remember the importance of your child arriving to school on time as missing the first part of any lesson can be disruptive and unsettling, both for children and for the rest of the class.

-*Please note our new Leave of Absence information for parents (see below).*
+*Please note our Leave of Absence information for parents (see below).*

 The Importance of School Attendance